crane919/cafe-101/README.md

 # Cafe 101

 ## About the Application
-- Cafe 101 is a dorm room cafe run by one of the developers of this website.
+Cafe 101 is a dorm room cafe run by one of the developers of this website.
 The cafe runs biweekly and sells custom hot chocolates and tea lattes.
+The application can replace or supplement the ordering process.
+It can also serve as a helpful display for baristas to keep track of incoming orders.
+The frontend is written with **React** and the backend is written with **Flask**.

+#### The user can:
+- Input their name to claim their order.
+- Engage with the dynamic form to select the drink, milk type, stir-in ingredients, and toppings that they want for their order.
+- Input custom notes about their order.

+#### The barista can:
+- View all stored and submitted orders.
+- Mark orders as finished, removing them.

-#### Challenges during Development
+### Challenges during Development
-- the most interesting challenges you encountered
+- Inexperience with backend development with **Flask**
+- Conditional rendering for dropdowns within the order form
+- Nested element mapping for displaying all orders

-#### How to Install and Run the Application
+## How to Install and Run the Application

-## To host the website locally you must run the follow in the project directory:
+#### To host the website locally you must run the follow in the project directory:

 ###### `npm start`